sanath-narasimhan/academic-static/content/post/First-Search-engine.md

 <h3>Inverted Index vs Term Document Matrix</h3>
 The term document matrix was generated with gensim library

-* The retrieve time for a search result was abot 10 seconds.
+* The retrieve time for a search result was about 10 seconds.
-The custom Inverted Index yields results drastically faster
+The custom Inverted Index yields results drastically faster.

-* The query retrieve time was about 0.05 seconds
+* The query retrieve time was about 0.05 seconds.

 <h4> Contributions: </h4>

 1. Implemented my own Inverted index from scratch using numpy and pandas.

-2. Created A way to quickly retrieve the posting lists for similarity calculation.
+2. Created a way to quickly retrieve the posting lists for similarity calculation.

 3. Improving efficiency by dropping words that appear too many times from the vocabulary.

 4. Used **nltk's** **_WordNetLemmatizer_** for feature selection.

-<h5> Referrences</h5>
+<h5> References</h5>

 *  (https://nlp.stanford.edu/IR-book/html/htmledition/a-first-take-at-building-an-inverted-index-1.html)